Luis Gonzaga: Early life

 Luis was born on Bayamón, Puerto Rico, an industrial town located on the north of Puerto Rico.
 Growing up he was a big fan of cars and speed, and his initial contact with acting came during his senior year, when he enrolled in the acting class at school as he needed to choose an elective course and he chose that over Physical Education.
 After graduating high school, Luis applied to enter University of Puerto Rico's Drama School, but was initially rejected.
-He then entered Sagrado Corazón and spent his freshman year there.
+He then entered Universidad del Sagrado Corazón and spent his freshman year there.